The “Free” Services of Natural Gas or Electricity Supply Brokers Aren’t Free

 When energy consumers accept the false notion that energy suppliers pay brokers “commissions” that come out of the pocket of energy suppliers, duped they become.

 The energy broker sales model is the classic middleman model.
 Buy low, sell high.
 Get a price from an energy supplier, market it up, and sell the higher price to the energy consumer.
 Energy consumers don’t get the best deal.
-They get a worse deal, with natural gas or electricity prices that are higher than what they could have worked out with suppliers with best-practice natural gas procurement or electricity procurement.
+They get a worse deal, with natural gas or electricity prices that are higher than what they could have worked out with suppliers with best-practice natural gas buying or electricity buying processes.

 Energy broker deals are not free to consumers.
 Working with an energy broker is “free” until an energy contract is signed.
 Because the price offers from energy brokers include markups added to an energy supplier’s actual (and lower) prices, the execution of contracts and prices finalize the markups which fund broker compensation.
 After the supplier receives payment from the energy consumer for the invoiced price that includes the upcharge, the supplier redistributes the funds associated with the upcharge to the energy broker – for the duration of the energy supply contract.
 Brokers imply that they receive “commissions,” but energy consumers don’t define commissions the same way that energy brokers do.
 These upcharges can result in the energy bill being 25% higher than it would have been if the consumer had worked with the supplier directly.